 1. If the ADM1025/ADM1025A's Address Pointer Register value is unknown or not the desired value, it is first necessary to set it to the correct value before data can be read from the desired data register.
-This is done by performing a write to the ADM1025/ADM1025A as before, but only the data byte containing the register address is sent, as data is not to be written to the register.
-This is shown in Figure 9b.
+This is done by performing a write to the ADM1025/ADM1025A as before, but only the data byte containing the register address is sent, since data should not be written to the register.
+This is shown in Figure 12.

-A read operation is then performed consisting of the serial bus address, $R\overline{W}$ bit set to 1, followed by the data byte read from the data register.
-This is shown in Figure 9c.
+A read operation is then performed consisting of the serial bus address, R/W bit set to 1, followed by the data byte read from the data register.
+This is shown in Figure 13.

-2. If the Address Pointer Register is known to be already at the desired address, data can be read from the corresponding data register without first writing to the Address Pointer Register, so Figure 9b can be omitted.
+2. If the Address Pointer Register is known to be already at the desired address, data can be read from the corresponding data register without first writing to the Address Pointer Register, so Figure 12 can be omitted.